archydragon/lily-layout/README.md

 * Being able to type in English, Finnish, Swedish, Russian, Ukrainian and Belarussian when having just two system layouts.
 * Colemak-DH layout has been chosen for English as more finger friendly when typing.
 * Phonetic layout has been chosen for Cyrilic languages to not lose ability to type in Ukrainian or Russian on built-in laptop keyboards with this layout installed.
-* All printable characters are fit into main keyboard layer, UTIL and PAGE layers are used for other stuff.
+* All printable characters are fit into main keyboard layer, NAVI layer is used for navigation keys and some other stuff.
 * Punctuation marks used in both Latin and Cyrillic based languages are on the same keys to reduce cognitive load.
 * As few more than two keys combos when typing as possible.
 * No modifier keys under other fingers but thumbs.
+* August 2023 update: now with mouse control support, see MOUSE layer.

 ## Cheatsheet